vcribb/OrbitSimulator/README.md

 <b>Instructions</b>

-To run this simulation, change the directory to OrbitSimulator and enter:
+To run this simulation, the user must change the directory to OrbitSimulator and enter:

 <i>processing OrbitSimulator.pde</i>

-into your terminal.
-Then follow the directions in the start menu.
+into their terminal.
+They should then follow the directions in the start menu.